Property list: Windows

 Options for editing PLIST files on Windows are not as extensive as on macOS.
 If the file is in the XML or JSON format with care a text editor such as Notepad++ can be used.
-Apple ships a plutil.exe within its "Apple Application Support" package (which is part of iTunes), and it is identical to its macOS counterpart.
+Apple ships a within its "Apple Application Support" package (which is part of iTunes), and it is identical to its macOS counterpart.

 NetBSD

 Introduced in 2006 and first released with NetBSD#4.0 (2007) is a proplib library, which can be used for serialising data between the kernel and userland.
 It implements part of the XML plist language.

 One of the sample users of proplib is the second revision of the sysmon envsys framework for system monitoring.

 NetBSD's proplib library has also been ported to DragonFly in 2010, and is available since DragonFly BSD#2.8.